AdobeDocs/experience-manager-screens.en/help/user-guide/experience-fragments-in-screens.md

 Follow the steps below to propagate changes from the primary channel to your destination channel:

-1. Select the Experience Fragment from the **Sites** (primary) page and select the pencil icon so you can edit the items in the Experience Fragment.
+1. Click the Experience Fragment from the **Sites** (primary) page and click the pencil icon so you can edit the items in the Experience Fragment.

    ![screen_shot_2018-06-08at122655pm](assets/screen_shot_2018-06-08at122655pm.png)

-1. Select the Experience Fragment and select the wrench icon so you can open the dialog box to edit the images.
+1. Click the Experience Fragment and click the wrench icon so you can open the dialog box to edit the images.

    ![screen_shot_2018-06-08at25031pm](assets/screen_shot_2018-06-08at25031pm.png)